All we know about shadowy Wagner mercenaries helping Putin wage war on Ukraine

 Mr Prigozhin has been at pains to claim victories for Wagner in Ukraine, sometimes putting him at odds with the Kremlin line.
 He has even accused Russia’s defence ministry of taking credit for Wagner successes.

-In the battle for Soledar, a small town subject to an intense assault as part of Russia’s wider campaign to take over the city of Bakhmut, Mr Prigozhin said Wagner mercenaries had triumphed over Ukrainian forces days before the Kremlin said its own troops had done the same.
+In the battle for Soledar, a small town subject to an intense assault as part of Russia’s still-ongoing campaign to take over the city of Bakhmut, Mr Prigozhin said his mercenaries had triumphed over Ukrainian forces days before the Kremlin said its own troops had done the same.

-Bakhmut is prized by Moscow as its capture would put Russian forces in a stronger position in the goal of capturing all of the Donetsk and Luhansk regions which make up the Donbas.
+Bakhmut is prized by Moscow as its capture would put Russian forces in a stronger position in the goal of capturing all of the Donetsk and Luhansk regions that make up the Donbas.

-On Sunday 12 February, Mr Prigozhin said Wagner had taken the village of Krasna Hora near Bakhmut, making no mention of Russian forces as Moscow began to launch a major offensive which targeted the Donetsk town along with several other frontline settlements.
+On 12 February, Mr Prigozhin said Wagner had taken the village of Krasna Hora near Bakhmut, making no mention of Russian forces as Moscow began to launch a major offensive targeting the Donetsk town along with several other frontline settlements.

 Speculation has raged over Mr Prigozhin’s ambitions in Russian politics and there are signs that Mr Putin is sensitive to any potential challenges by his former cook.